 In April, the two seniors became the third and fourth players in the Tartamella era to hear their names called in the WNBA Draft, as Handford was selected 27th overall by the Connecticut Sun and Grant was taken four picks later at 31by the Washington Mystics.

 The Red Storm won 23 games for the third-straight season in 2015-16, bumping Tartamella’s career record to 87-45, good enough for a winning percentage of .659.

 In 2014-15, Tartamella guided St. John’s to the postseason for the eighth-straight season, taking the Red Storm to the WNIT Round of 16 for the third time in school history.
-That season marked the second time in Tartamella’s three-year tenure as head coach that St. John’s has won at least one game in the postseason.
+This past season marked the second time in Tartamella’s three-year tenure as head coach that St. John’s has won at least a pair of postseason games.
 The Red Storm also won 23 contests for the second-straight year.

 Tartamella’s star player, Aliyyah Handford, was named All-BIG EAST First Team and WBCA All-Region for the second-consecutive year after registering the second-most productive offensive season in school history.
 The junior guard scored 655 points during the campaign, propelling her into seventh place on the school’s all-time scoring list.
 Two other members of the Red Storm were also recognized by the conference, as Danaejah Grant found a spot on the All-BIG EAST Second Team after scoring 580 points (fifth-most in school history) and Amber Thompson garnered All-BIG EAST Honorable Mention honors after shattering her own single-season rebounding record with 370 boards.